wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Not all parts of a phylogenetic tree will be equally well-supported or strong, given our character data (MSA).
 In experimental science, usually some statistic measure is used to quantify uncertainty, for instance the mean and standard deviation of outcomes of repeated experiments.
 Phylogenetics is not experimental but rather seeks to reconstruct historic patterns that were driven/shaped by evolution.
-As outlined at the beginning of this section, the implication is that we cannot _prove_ phylogenetic trees nor repeat them, or even know whether we reconstructed the correct one.
+As outlined earlier in this chapter, the implication is that we cannot _prove_ phylogenetic trees nor repeat them, or even know whether we reconstructed the correct one.

 What we _can_ do is measure the support for the nodes in our phylogenetic tree, given our MSA.
-To do this, rather than producing several replicates of our MSA (which will most likely all be identical), we can draw random samples from the MSA and use these _pseudo-replicate data sets_ to build trees ({numref}`w3f2.9`).
+To do this, rather than producing several replicates of our MSA (which will most likely all be identical), we can draw random samples from the MSA and use these _pseudo-replicate data sets_ to build trees ({numref}`bootstrap_resampling`).
 Repeating this process many times (hundreds or thousands) and summarizing the variation among the trees thus reconstructed, provides insight in the structure of our data and how it supports the nodes in a tree.
 It actually measures the sampling _variance about the estimate_ of the phylogeny.
 This process is called bootstrap analysis and will be further discussed in [Maximum likelihood tree building](MLtreebuilding), after we have covered the characters underlying our trees in the next section.

-:::{figure} images/Week3/w3_02_9.png
+:::{figure} images/Week3/bootstrap-resampling.png
-:alt:
-:align: center
+:alt: Comparison between an unlimited and limited data bootstrap resampling analysis approach.
+:width: 100%
-:name: w3f2.9
+:name: bootstrap_resampling

 Bootstrap resampling analysis in phylogeny reconstruction.
-In case of unlimited data (A), not realistic, a summary of sample-based trees yields sampling variance \_about the true phylogeny*.
+In case of unlimited data (A), not realistic, a summary of sample-based trees yields sampling variance about the _true phylogeny_.
 In case of limited data (B), realistic, only pseudo-samples are available, that summarise sampling variance about the _estimate of true phylogeny_.
 :::
+%#% Unable to find the original source for Figure bootstrap_resampling.
 (charactersandtrees)=

 ## Characters & trees

 As outlined above, phylogenetic trees are not directly observed but _inferred_, and represent hypotheses of evolutionary relationship, grouping individuals on the basis of shared history.
-The data used for comparison are the homologous sites among a set of sequences (amino acid or nucleotide) that have been aligned in a multiple sequence alignment (MSA) in which substitutions are made visible ({numref}`w3f3.1`).
+The data used for comparison are the homologous sites among a set of sequences (amino acid or nucleotide) that have been aligned in a multiple sequence alignment (MSA) in which substitutions are made visible ({numref}`MSA`).
 All nucleotide or amino acid substitutions in the MSA, both unique ones (occurring in only a single individual or sequence) and shared ones (occurring in at least two sequences), are used to build the phylogenetic tree.
 Invariant characters however, showing no substitutions, are not expected to contribute to the tree building process as they do not contain comparative signal.
 Shared substitutions are informative for building the branches of your tree, as they connect individuals (_grouping power_) and hence add to the length of internal branches.
 Unique substitutions on the other hand only contribute to the _twigs_ or external branch lengths and have no grouping power.
 The more shared substitutions occur for a set of sequences in your MSA, the stronger the resulting node in the phylogenetic tree will be supported.

-:::{figure} images/Week3/w3_03_1.png
+:::{figure} images/Week3/MSA.png
-:alt:
-:align: center
+:alt: Multiple sequence alignments and autapomorphies and synapomorphies.
+:width: 100%
-:name: w3f3.1
+:name: MSA

 Characters and trees.
-A) Multiple sequence alignment (MSA, nucleotides) with examples of shared-derived (S), unique (U) as well as invariant (I) characters indicated; B) MSA containing S, U and I characters; the number of steps per character plus total tree length is indicated when assuming the two trees on the right (C).
+A) Multiple sequence alignment (MSA, nucleotides) with examples of shared-derived (S), unique (U) as well as invariant (I) characters indicated; B) MSA containing S, U and I characters; the number of steps per character plus total tree length is indicated when assuming the two trees on the right \(C).
 Character state changes for all characters are indicated on the trees and exemplar syn- and autapomorphies are indicated.
 Note that character 6 is invariant and therefore does not contribute to any tree.
 :::
+%#% Figure MSA is quite small and difficult to read.
+Perhaps rearrange image to display panels underneath each other instead of next to each other? - If shared-derived, unique, and invariant characters are exam material, move to the main body of the text. - Self created figure?
 When observing substitutions in an MSA we cannot say which ones are ancestral (occurring already in "deep" ancestors) and which ones are derived (occurring more recently).
-But placed in the context of a rooted phylogenetic tree, shared substitutions can actually be shared derived (SD) substitutions, which are known as _synapomorphies_ (_syn_=shared, _apo_=derived, _morphy_=character), whereas uniquely derived substitutions are called _autapomorphies_ (see {numref}`w3f3.1`).
+But placed in the context of a rooted phylogenetic tree, shared substitutions can actually be shared derived (SD) substitutions, which are known as _synapomorphies_ (_syn_=shared, _apo_=derived, _morphy_=character), whereas uniquely derived substitutions are called _autapomorphies_ (see {numref}`MSA`).

 When designing a phylogenetic study, involving the compilation of one or more MSAs, there is usually a choice between adding more _characters_ versus adding more _taxa_ (sequences).
 Whereas the former is tempting, it is often more useful to add taxa as this allows extra synapomorphies to be realised.